Nine ball is a very popular billiards game. It’s played by professionals on television and in pool tournaments all over the world.

 It’s fast paced, so games can move quickly, and it requires a unique combination of skill and strategy.
 It’s often the game players prefer as they get better at pool.

-In this brief introductory guide, we’ll cover how to play 9 pall pool, including the basics of racking, breaking, strategy and important 9 ball rules.
+In this brief introductory guide, we’ll cover how to play 9 pall pool, including the basics of racking, breaking, strategy and important 9 ball rules and common fouls.